Beverly Falk, Project Director

 Meryl Feigenberg, Video Production

-Meryl Feigenberg, MAT and MFA, is an artist and educator.
+Meryl Feigenberg is an artist and educator.
 A product of the small, alternative New York City public school movement, Meryl received a B.A. in Photography and Child Studies from Hampshire College and went on to receive a Masters in Art Education from School of Visual Arts.
 In 2013, she received a Professional Certificate from International Center of Photography and in 2017 completed her MFA at the School of the Art Institute of Chicago.

 Patricia M. Godoy, Project Associate